apacha/OMR-Datasets/README.md

 ![Example of HOMUS dataset](HOMUS/HOMUS_Samples.png)

-*Remarks*: The original dataset contains around 20 artifacts and misclassifications that were [corrected by Alexander Pacha](https://github.com/apacha/Homus).
-The corrections are included in version 2.0.
+*Remarks*: The original dataset contains around 20 artifacts and misclassifications that were reported to the authors and [corrected by Alexander Pacha](https://github.com/apacha/Homus).

 # Music Score Classification Dataset